 Upon successful completion of all classroom requirements, students are expected to begin the externship portion of their program.
-Externship must be successfully completed within three months from the date students begin their externship.
+For some Allied Health programs, externship must be successfully completed within three months from the date students begin their externship.
 Students must make up absences that occur during the externship to ensure that the required extern hours are completed prior to graduation.

 Students who do not start their externship for more than 14 calendar days (excluding holidays and regularly scheduled breaks) may be dropped from the program.
-Students who do not complete their externship training within the required three month completion time may be dropped from the program.
+Students who do not complete their externship training within the required completion period may be dropped from the program.